Chapter 3:

 Crested Arclight

-Lawrence looked to his left, attempting to visualize the otherworldly creature that had appeared before him in the black void, its words echoing in his mind.
+Lawrence looked to his left and attempted to visualize the otherworldly creature that had appeared before him in the black void.

 It was definitely talking to me in the present.
 But why?
 Why did I have to come back later?
 What game is it playing at?

-Suddenly, he heard the creaking of wood outside the front door, which put him on high alert as he clenched the kukri tightly.
-He didn't know what to expect, as his heart beat heavily with adrenaline rushing through his veins.
+Suddenly, Lawrence heard wood creak outside the front door, which put him on high alert as he clenched the kukri tightly.
+His heart beat heavily with adrenaline pumping hard through his veins.
 The sound of his heartbeat was so loud it almost blocked out his hearing.
-Sweat began to form around his hands as the creaking got louder.
+Sweat formed on his palms as whoever was outside treaded closer.

-Someone began fidgeting with the door handle a second before it finally opened.
-A scruffy, white-bearded older man revealed himself as he swung the door open.
+Someone fidgeted with the door handle for a second before it finally opened.
+A scruffy, white-bearded older man revealed himself as he swung the door open fully.
 He wore a black suit with stripes, as if he were a businessman, and carried a sheathed longsword at his hip.

-"Oh!
-A survivor!"
-He called out in surprise to see Lawrence standing there, a bit dumbfounded.
+“Oh!
+A survivor!”
+He called out in surprise, seeing Lawrence standing there, a bit dumbfounded.

 “Who are you?”
 Lawrence asked cautiously, careful not to reveal his nervousness to the middle-aged stranger.